DigitalGlobe/pyveda/docs/labels.rst

-**DataSet Output**
+** VedaBase Output**

-DataSet classes are stored in the `classes` property in the same manner as Classification data.
-The labels are in the form of a list of lists of bounding boxes.
-The bounding boxes are lists of `[minx, miny, maxx, maxy]` in pixels coordinates with the origin at top left.
+Object detection classes are stored in the `klasses` property in the same manner as Classification data.
+Because object bounding boxes can overlap, the labels are in the form of a list of lists of bounding boxes.
+The bounding boxes are lists of `[minx, miny, maxx, maxy]` in pixel coordinates with the origin at top left.
 The position of the classes and labels lists match.

 .. code-block:: python

-    dataset.classes = ['boat', 'car', 'house']
+    vedabase.klasses = ['boat', 'car', 'house']
-    dataset.labels[0] = [
+    vedabase.train.labels[0] = [
         [], # boat bboxes
         [[0, 0, 1, 1], [1, 2, 4, 5], [3, 3, 7, 9]], # car bboxes
         [[0, 0, 1, 1], [1, 2, 4, 5], [3, 3, 7, 9]] # house bboxes